 There are also a couple other points to consider when replacing your differential bushings.
 First, as previously mentioned, replace them as a complete set.
 There is no sense in just putting new bushings in the front and leaving the factory bushing in the rear bracket (or vice versa), unless of course you are just still using OEM rubber.
 Second, the Prothane kit uses front bushings with a thicker lower half, so they raise the front of the differential slightly to adjust the pinion angle.
 The other polyurethane kit by Energy Suspension uses symmetrical bushings like the original rubber and won't give you that benefit.
 It's still not as precise as measuring and shimming, but it works nonetheless.

-Despite what "poly-haters" will say, the MM/Prothane bushings are very solid and hold the differential firmly in place.
+Despite what "poly-haters" will say, the MM/Prothane bushings are quite solid and hold the differential firmly in place.
 Those same haters have also been known to complain about the bushings melting, while placing the blame on the material, rather than focusing on the underlying mechanical issues.
 Adding to that, they'll claim this is evidence of the "inferiority" of polyurethane while spouting off about how great something like Delrin is instead.
 If you are running your car so hard that the differential is getting hot enough to melt the bushings (and most likely the seals as well), you are going to have problems with rubber, polyurethane, or yes, even Delrin.
-More details about bushing hardness is on my Suspension page, but for a teaser, see the chart below.
+More details about bushing hardness is on my Suspension page and included in the chart below.